-businesscompanion trading standards law explained Cattle that have been refused passports In the guide [Cattle identification](#) [Options for cattle that do not have passports](#) [Trading Standards](#) [In this update](#) [Key legislation](#) In this guide, the words 'must' or 'must not' are used where there is a legal requirement to do (or not do) something.
+businesscompanion trading standards law explained Cattle that have been refused passports In the guide [Cattle identification](#) [Options for cattle that do not have passports](#) [Further information](#) [Trading Standards](#) [In this update](#) [Key legislation](#) In this guide, the words 'must' or 'must not' are used where there is a legal requirement to do (or not do) something.
 The word 'should' is used where there is established legal guidance or best practice that is likely to help you avoid breaking the law.
-This guidance is for Scotland Every bovine animal in the United Kingdom is identified by a unique number, which is shown both on ear tags and in a cattle passport.
-By law, all cattle must be registered by applying to ScotEID for a valid cattle passport.
-An application for a cattle passport must be received by ScotEID within 27 days of birth (with the exception of bison, applications for which need to be with ScotEID within seven days of birth).
+This guidance is for Wales Every bovine animal in the United Kingdom is identified by a unique number, which is shown both on ear tags and in a cattle passport.
+By law, all cattle must be registered on the Cattle Tracing System (CTS) by applying to the British Cattle Movement Service (BCMS) for a valid cattle passport.
+An application for a cattle passport must be received by BCMS within 27 days of birth (with the exception of bison, applications for which need to be with BCMS within seven days of birth).
 Cattle without passports, whether male or female, cannot be moved off your holding alive, except under licence.
 They may also need to be tested for BSE.
-Cattle identification The Cattle Identification (Scotland) Regulations 2007 require that every bovine animal in the United Kingdom has a unique number, shown both on an ear tag in each ear and on a paper cattle passport, which is held by the current keeper of the animal (this system covers both cattle and other bovine animals such as water buffalo and bison).
-The unique number and passport remain with the animal throughout its life, and any movements of cattle (other than those moved and recorded under the ScotMoves system, which only applies to movements within a business) are recorded both on the paper passport and electronically on a national system administered by ScotEID.
-Such a system is important because it: - supports the control and eradication of bovine diseases - for example, bovine tuberculosis (bTB) and foot-and-mouth disease (FMD) - protects consumers by ensuring that products going into the human food chain are as fully traceable and as safe to eat as possible More information can be found in '[Cattle identification](#)'.
-Passport applications may be refused by ScotEID if you apply late.
-If so, the animal(s) will be registered and you will receive a notice of registration; this is not a cattle passport.
-The animal(s) will not be eligible for slaughter for human consumption, and cannot be sold or moved live from the holding, except under a pre-movement licence to a hunt kennel or knacker's yard.
-Options for cattle that do not have passports In the first instance, you may consider appealing against ScotEID's refusal to issue passports.
-Grounds for appeal are limited and you will need to provide evidence to show there were exceptional circumstances that stopped you making the application on time - for example: - postal delays are a common reason for appeal, but ScotEID will require independent evidence, such as a certificate of posting (you are advised to ask for a certificate of posting for any paper applications) - those outside your control ('acts of God'), such as major floods, regional or national power failures, or postal strikes - personal circumstances, including a death in the family, a sudden serious illness, and theft of or damage to your farm records or computer - mistakes made by ScotEID or a breakdown of ScotMoves / ScotMoves+ The following are not grounds for appeal:
+Cattle identification The Cattle Identification (Wales) Regulations 2007 require every bovine animal (including water buffalo and bison) in the United Kingdom to be identified with a unique number shown both on an ear tag in each ear and on the corresponding paper passport, which is held by the current keeper of the animal.
+The unique number and passport remains with the animal throughout its life, and any movements undertaken are recorded both on the paper passport and electronically on a national system administered by BCMS.
+Such a system is important because: - it supports the control and eradication of bovine diseases - for example, bovine tuberculosis (bTB) and foot-and-mouth disease (FMD) - it protects consumers by ensuring that products going into the human food chain are as fully traceable and as safe to eat as possible More information can be found in '[Cattle identification](#)'.
+Passport applications may be refused by BCMS if you apply late.
+If so, the animal(s) will be registered on the Cattle Tracing System and you will receive a notice of registration (CPP35); this is not a cattle passport.
+Cattle issued with a CPP35 will not be eligible for slaughter for human consumption, and cannot be sold or moved from the holding, except under licence to a hunt kennel, knacker's yard or an approved sampling site.
+Options for cattle that do not have passports In the first instance, you may consider appealing against BCMS's refusal to issue passports.
+Grounds for appeal are limited and you will need to provide evidence to show there were exceptional circumstances that stopped you making the application on time - for example: - postal delays are a common reason for appeal, but BCMS will require independent evidence, such as a certificate of posting (you are advised to ask for a certificate of posting for any paper applications) - those outside your control ('acts of God'), such as major floods, regional or national power failures, or postal strikes - personal circumstances, including a death in the family, a sudden serious illness, and theft of or damage to your farm records or computer - mistakes made by BCMS or a breakdown of CTS The following are not grounds for appeal: